OrionQuest/Numacom/docs_src/matrices.rst

         [7, 8, 9]])

 Note that `NumPy <http://www.numpy.org/>`_ defines the individual elements of the matrix by specifying the rows, *not* the columns.
+Such an ordering of the matrix elements is called a *row-major* ordering.
+On the other hand, if the data was specified column-by-column, it would be called a *column-major* ordering.
 You are probably familiar with the :math:`n\times n` *identity matrix* defined as:

 .. math::